JakubHojsan/DH110-22F/A05/README.md

 * She thought the route me button allowed her to route her using the top search bar, when it was in fact a different element.
 This is something I didn't forsee.
 * The back button at first may have indicated that she go back multiple steps, which is bad UI/UX practice.

-## Flow Diagram as drawn by the participant.
+## Flow Diagram as drawn by the participant